3. Impulsivity / inhibition problems with ADHD

 Increased risk-taking in ADHD is in tension with increased anxiety that is common in ADHD.
 These could be different forms of presentation.

-The data from the (medically unvalidated) ADxS.org symptom test showed that the answers to the question “Do you often make riskier decisions?” correlated primarily with impulsivity (0.35), novelty seeking (0.34) and hyperactivity (0.26), but less so with inner restlessness or attention problems (0.19 in each case), while there was no correlation with the symptom anxiety (0.01) (as at January 2023, n = 19,000).
+The data from the (medically unvalidated) ADxS.org symptom test showed a correlation between the answers to the question “Do you often make riskier decisions?” with impulsivity (0.35), novelty seeking (0.34) and hyperactivity (0.26) in particular, but less so with inner restlessness or attention problems (0.19 in each case), while there was no correlation at all with the symptom anxiety (0.01) (as at January 2023, n = 19,000).

-Increased willingness to take risks can be a stress symptom of acute, short-term stress.48 This increased willingness to take risks ended 40 to 80 minutes after the end of the stressful situation and then even decreased below the level of non-stressed persons.49
+Increased willingness to take risks can be a stress symptom of acute, short-term stress.63 This increased willingness to take risks ended 40 to 80 minutes after the end of the stressful situation and then even decreased below the level of non-stressed persons.64

 This is in line with findings that chronic stress contributes to a reduction in the willingness to take risks.